amberflo/metering-typescript/CONTRIBUTING.md

 Releasing a new version is mostly automated by a Github action.
 It does require a few manual steps:

-1. Bump the version number in `package.json`
+1. Bump the version number in `package.json` and in `src/model/constants.ts`
 2. Commit the change and give it a version tag:
 ```
 git commit -m "vX.Y.Z"